 - Children are more likely to grow up to be tolerant, understanding and empathetic.
 They are more likely to be well socialised and successful adults who have long term, successful marriages and supportive social networks consisting of long-term close friendships.

 - Children tend to score higher on measures of moral maturity – internal moral judgment, moral values and conformity to rules.

 - Young adults appear to have less behavioural problems, seem to be somewhat inoculated against alcohol and drug abuse and delay sexual activity.
 According to recent research in the United States, children without attentive fathers are three times more likely to end up in the juvenile justice system before the age of eighteen, compared to those with involved fathers.

 The impact of an involved father and his love and nurturance is worth so much to his children’s well-being, their life and their learning.
 Thanks Dad!
 Come September, we would like to wish all dads a very happy Father’s Day.

-By the by: At GymbaROO we have long recognised the importance and the eagerness of dads to participate in their child’s development.
-Our GymbaROO classes and our Active Babies Smart Kids free online program provide dads with the perfect opportunity to spend quality play time with their babies and children!
+At GymbaROO we have long recognised the importance and the eagerness of dads to participate in their child’s development.
+Our GymbaROO classes and our Active Babies Smart Kids online baby classes provide dads with the perfect opportunity to spend quality play time with their babies and children!

 Bindy Cummings (B.Ed hons) is a teacher and a GymbaROO early childhood neuro-developmental consultant.
 She is the Editor of GymbaROO’s First Steps magazine, digital articles and media.